IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 19. If there are bits of the dough left, just stick them back into the main dough mass and repeat the rolling out process.
 20. When the tray is filled with the biscuits, put it into the pre-heated oven.
 21. Bake for 10-20 minutes, top and bottom heat function, in the middle oven zone.
 (Note: do not open the oven door in the first 10 minutes of baking.)
-22. Depending on your oven, it’s good to check the biscuits after the first 10 minutes and see if they are changing their colour.
-They should be slightly brown when they are ready.
+22. Depending on your oven, it’s good to check the biscuits after the first 10 minutes and see if they're changing their colour.
+They should be slightly brown when they're ready.
 It’s easy to burn them, so keep checking.
 23. When the biscuits are ready, take them out of the oven and let them cool down on the oven tray for the next 15 minutes.
 24. Place the biscuits on the plate and enjoy the taste of your hard work.